Swayam4717/communication_support/docs/tester-install-guide.md

 1. Parent sends a question with options.
 2. Child receives the attention overlay.
 3. Child taps Open message and should land directly on the active question/options screen if setup is complete.
+4. Optional reminder check: child presses Home or leaves the app before answering.
+The app marks the unanswered session and should send another native overlay reminder asking the child to return.
-4. Child answers by tapping an option or using Guided Speech Practice.
+5. Child answers by tapping an option or using Guided Speech Practice.
-5. Child presses Send Answer.
+6. Child presses Send Answer.
-6. Parent receives the answer in realtime.
+7. Parent receives the answer in realtime.
-7. Parent checks History.
+8. Parent checks History.
-8. Parent can tap Use again to reload a previous question/options into Create.
+9. Parent can tap Use again to reload a previous question/options into Create.
-9. Parent can tap Save as template to keep a previous question/options in the Templates tab.
+10. Parent can tap Save as template to keep a previous question/options in the Templates tab.

 Guided Speech Practice notes: